 - What are bioidentical hormones and how safe are they?

 - What type of medical expert should someone work with for hormonal migraine?

 - How effective are treatment options?

 - How can a hysterectomy make migraine worse?

 - What supplements and natural alternatives have been shown to help?

 Find more about Anne MacGregor, MD and her work here:

 Anne MacGregor, MD

-Dr. Anne MacGregor is a world leader in the link between the menstrual cycle and migraine.
-She holds a doctorate in medicine from the University of London, and a masters in medical education from the Royal College of Physicians and University College London.
-Dr. MacGregor is an honorary professor at the Centre for Neuroscience and Trauma, the Blizard Institute of Cell and Molecular Science, and Barts and the London School of Medicine and Dentistry.
-She has published more than 200 research papers, five single-author books, five co-authored books, and has co-edited three additional books.
+Dr. Anne MacGregor is a world leader in studying the link between the menstrual cycle and migraine.
+She holds a doctorate in medicine from the University of London and a master’s in medical education from the Royal College of Physicians and University College London.
+Dr. MacGregor is an honorary professor at the Blizard Centre for Neuroscience, Surgery and Trauma; the Blizard Institute of Cell and Molecular Science; and Barts and The London School of Medicine and Dentistry.
+She has published more than 200 research papers, authored five books, co-authored an additional five books, and co-edited three books.